What is software-defined networking?

 Nearly all the participants in the financial market depend on legacy networks that can be non-predictive, hard to manage, slow to deliver and vulnerable to attacks.
 With SDN technology, organizations in the financial services sector can build predictive networks to enable more efficient and effective platforms for financial trading apps.

 SD-WAN is a technology that distributes network traffic across WANs using SDN concepts to automatically determine the most effective way to route traffic to and from branch offices and data center sites.

 SDN and SD-WAN share similarities.
 For example, they both separate the control plane and data plane, and they both support the implementation of additional virtual network functions.

 However, while SDN primarily focuses on the internal operations within a local area network, SD-WAN focuses on connecting an organization's different geographical locations.
 This is done by routing applications to the WAN.

 - SDN is enabled by network functions virtualization (NFV) within a closed system.
-SD-WAN, on the other hand, offers application routing that runs on an SD-WAN appliance or that can be virtualized.
+SD-WAN, on the other hand, offers application routing that runs virtually or on an SD-WAN appliance.

-- SD-WAN uses an app-based routing system on the consumer-grade broadband Internet.
-This enables better quality performance and a lower cost per megabyte than Multiprotocol Label Switching (MPLS) which is critical to SDN.
+- SD-WAN uses an app-based routing system on consumer-grade broadband internet.
+This enables better quality performance and a lower cost per megabyte than Multiprotocol Label Switching (MPLS), which is critical to SDN.